richsilv/semantic-ui-modal/README.md

 *options* - an object containing any of the following:

 * *modalSettings*: a dictionary of [Semantic-UI modal settings](http://semantic-ui.com/modules/modal.html#/settings) which will overwrite the defaults.
 * *modalClass*: CSS class(es) to be added to the `"ui modal"` object.
-This allows for easy styling of the modal with user stylesheets, *particularly* as far as width and horizontal positioning are concerned.
-Semantic-UI already ships with the modal classes `small` and `large` for overwriting the default width settings, but custom classes are easy to write by simply specifying `width` and negative `margin-left` of half the width.
+This allows for easy styling of the modal with user stylesheets, particularly as far as width and horizontal positioning are concerned.
+Semantic-UI already ships with the modal classes `small` and `large` for overwriting the default width settings, but custom width classes are easy to write by simply specifying `width` and negative `margin-left` of half the width.
 * *postRender*: a function to run once the modal has been shown.
 The details are exactly as above.

 Events should be handled by registering handlers using the usual `Template.xxx.events` API for the template that's going to be passed to the `generalModal` method.